Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics are 5-5 against the spread and 5-5 overall over their past 10 contests.
+- The Celtics are 5-5 against the spread and 5-5 overall over their past 10 games.

-- The Celtics have gone over the total in six of their past 10 contests.
+- Six of Celtics' last 10 outings have gone over the total.

-- Boston has covered the spread in a higher percentage of its home games than away games.
-It has covered 23 times in 41 opportunities at home, and it has covered 22 times in 41 opportunities on the road.
+- Against the spread, Boston has fared better when playing at home, covering 23 times in 41 home games, and 22 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.